EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 Machine (workflow) from beginning to end.
 Some of these State Machines are very complex and can run  anywhere from 1-3 hours.
 During this time we either had to be really good at changing gears or just wait for the State Machine execution to complete or error out.
-For our VM provisioning State Machine it took around 1 hour to run through the entire thing.
+For our VM provisioning State Machine, it took around 1 hour to run through the entire thing.
 This means we could only test a maximum of 8 changes a day.